haskell-perf/graphs/results/TIME.md

 SUMMARY:

- * Fgl was the fastest 24 times
+ * Fgl was the fastest 25 times
- * Hash-Graph was the fastest 3 times

- There was 3 ex-aequo
+ There was 5 ex-aequo

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Fgl was 30.37 times faster than Alga
+ * Fgl was 31.87 times faster than Alga
- * Hash-Graph was 18.90 times faster than Alga
+ * Hash-Graph was 19.08 times faster than Alga

 ## mergeContext